 Encourage students to continually engage in activities that help others and the environment

 Foster responsibility as a member of the global community

 - Embrace human diversity through Community Service and enhance understanding of perspectives of different cultures

 - Develop open and respectful communication skills necessary for working collaboratively with others in a diverse community

 - Reflect on what he/she learned to take for future action

-The Director of Service and the Director of Admissions and Advancement help the students with logistics and verify that the service follows CA's service philosophy.
+The Director of Service and the Director of Admissions help students with logistics and verify that the service follows CA's service philosophy.
 Faculty and parent support for service activities is crucial.
-Many of these opportunities cannot take place without adult support
+Many of these opportunities cannot take place without adult support.

 - Eco Club

 - Student Body Council (SBC)

 - Unlearning Racism at CA (URCA)